 Examples of courses in this major:

-A survey of the development of American literature from colonial times through revolutionist, romantic, and transcendentalist prose, poetry, and fiction up to mid-nineteenth century, augmented by select longer fictional works.
+A survey of the development of American literature from colonial times through revolutionist, romantic and transcendentalist prose, poetry and fiction up to the mid-19th century, augmented by select longer fictional works.

-A study of the era, life, and works of this great literary master, with a close reading and video viewing of histories, comedies, and tragedies, as well as a study of his other poetic contributions.
+A study of the era, life and works of this great literary master, with a close reading and video viewing of his histories, comedies and tragedies as well as a study of his other poetic contributions.

 The individuals who will challenge you to learn:

 Lauren Rich joined the Grace faculty in 2014 as assistant professor of English.
 She previously worked for several years as a postdoctoral fellow at the University of Notre Dame.
 She has taught a variety of courses in the past, including a course she designed called "Voracious Reading: Four Centuries of Food and Fiction."
 Her personal interests include collecting vintage cookbooks, experimenting in the kitchen and gardening.
 She and her husband, Brandon, have two children, Jonah and Margot.

 B.A. in English Education, Grace College; M.A. in English, St. Francis College; Ph.D. in Literature, Composition, and Journalism, Ball State University